 With imaginative storylines and intriguing characters, today’s children’s theatre is a specialized art form that caters to audiences as young as two years old.
 Entering into the theatre, kids get to suspend reality and get transported away to a make-believe world where anything is possible within the darkened theatre.

-Pleasel consider having your child audition in a Northern Starz Show or bring your child to one of our upcoming shows.
+Pleasel consider having your child audition in a Northern Starz show or bring your child to one of our upcoming shows.
+We've been in our new space since 2016 so we are excited to share the wonders of theatre for years to come.
 Here are ten reasons why we believe you should consider theatre for your kids.

 1. They’ll walk a mile in someone else’s shoes.

 When a child reads a character, they’re forced to think, why would he have made that choice?
 What’s he trying to get from the person he’s talking to?
 How could he have done it differently?
 Empathy is one of the top personality skills necessary for strong corporate leadership later on, and theatre training is even used to ready doctors’ bedside manner.
 Theater invites us to empathize and this practice lays the foundation for strength and compassion.

 Children have limited attention spans and sometimes need a boost of confidence.
 At the theatre, kids are placed into an environment where they learn to focus on the action unfolding on the stage in front of them.
 Every child who auditions gets a part in the show which allows us to tailor our rehearsal and performances for all ages and attention spans.
 As a result, children get to practice patience by following along with the plot in anticipation of the next scene and to listen attentively.

 Said Gretchen Johnson, parent and Coon Rapids Middle School Assistant Principal,

 "WE CANNOT EXPRESS ENOUGH HOW FANTASTIC OF AN EXPERIENCE THIS FIRST PRODUCTION